bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="leftPosition = negative counter times slideWidth." />
 </p>

-For the else, we need to increment the slide forward, if we&apos;re not at the end, we&apos;re just going to move that slide forward.
+<p>For the else, we need to increment the slide forward, if we&apos;re not at the
+end, we&apos;re just going to move that slide forward.
 I&apos;m going to set left position here.
 LeftPosition.
 I&apos;m going to use a pair of tick marks and I&apos;m going to set it to a &apos;negative number&apos;, and what I want it to go to whatever the counter is times the slide width.
-I&apos;m going to put in here dollar sign curly brace counter.
+I&apos;m going to put in here dollar sign curly brace counter.</p>

-If I&apos;m clicking it the first time that counters going to go from zero to one, that&apos;s going to be one, and then when I multiply it times slide width.
+<p>If I&apos;m clicking it the first time that counters going to go from zero to one,
+that&apos;s going to be one, and then when I multiply it times slide width.
 Of course, I want to add a px in here.
 That sets that left position there.
-Then I just need slider.style.left = leftPosition.
+Then I just need slider.style.left = leftPosition.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 396. sample, slide title over image (237) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">